interactive-fiction-class/interactive-fiction-class.github.io/homeworks/gpt-parser/gpt-parser.md

 In this part of the homework, we'll extend your GptParser to more flexibly match user commands.
 For this part of the homework, we'll implement a new version of the `determine_intent`.
 Intent determination is a common task for dialogue systems.
 For instance, when you ask Amazon Alexa "Is it raining?", it determines that your intent is to `check_weather` and it routes your command to that function.
 When you ask it to "play Why Does It Always Rain On Me?" it determines that your intent is to `play_music` and starts playing [a nice single from 1999](https://www.youtube.com/watch?v=PXatLOWjr-k).
 If you'd like to read more about intent determination in NLP, you can reach [Chapter 15 "Chatbots & Dialogue Systems" in the Speech and Language Processing textbook](https://web.stanford.edu/~jurafsky/slp3/15.pdf).

-There are several possible ways that you could flexibly match a user's input.  * You could try using the [emeddings API](https://platform.openai.com/docs/guides/embeddings)
+There are several possible ways that you could flexibly match a user's input.

+* You could try using the [embeddings API](https://platform.openai.com/docs/guides/embeddings)
 * You could ask GPT-4 to pick the closest matching output from a list that you provide.
 * You could fine-tune GPT-3 to perform the task using [the fine-tuning API](https://platform.openai.com/docs/guides/fine-tuning).